najibahalim/Maths-Programs/README.md

-# Programs01
+# Maths Programs
-Its a repository containing different types of programs..
+Implementation of various concepts in Applied Mathematics